OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

-    interactions among substates of the cell with neighbor ones (e.g., mass exchange with neighbours) and *internal transformations*, defined as the changes in the values of the substates due only to interactions among substates inside the cell (e.g. the solidi¢cation of the lava inside the cell due to the substate ‘lava temperature’).
+    interactions among substates of the cell with neighbor ones (e.g., mass exchange with neighbours) and *internal transformations*, defined as the changes in the values of the substates due only to interactions among substates inside the cell (e.g. the solidiÂ¢cation of the lava inside the cell due to the substate â€˜lava temperatureâ€™).

 -   A set of *parameters*, commonly used to characterize the dynamic behaviors of the considered phenomenon, can be defined.